vikito755/discord-find-games-bot/README.md

 - Test if the lobbies reset after 30 minutes.
 - Check if lobbies affect each other. (starte CS and Rocket League lobby at different times and see if one of the lobbies stops both).
 - Test if the games added through command have lobbies with the amount of palyers described.

-<h2>Know issues:</h2>
-Are the slash commadns not availabe?
-- Run "node deploy.js" then "node botStart.js", redeploying the bot.